NavneetSajwan/Parking-space-allocation/README.md

 ## Approach

-Detecting vehicles is no more a challenge with off-the-self object detection models.
+Detecting vehicles is no more a challenge especially with off-the-self object detection models.
 Since, cars are already present in COCO dataset we don't even need to fine tune the model to our custom classes.
 Once we detect the vehicle, we can measure the amount of overlap between the parking spot and the car.
 If the amount of overlap is above a threshold, we signal vehicle is parked in the parking spot.

 The challenge is to define what exactly a parking spot is ?
 How can the model detect a parking place ?
 Different parking lots have different types parking spots.
 Can there be a solution where we detect parking spots in any parking place and if yes what would be the features of a parking spot?